AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-28651-magento-patch-b2b-quotes-slow-to-load.md

 * The patch was designed for Adobe Commerce on cloud infrastructure 2.3.4.
 * The patch is also compatible with the following Adobe Commerce versions: Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.0-2.3.5-p1, 2.4.0, and 2.4.1.

->![info]
+>[!NOTE]
 >
->Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
+>The patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue